HeyDyHo/Plah/README.md

     ));

 ### MongoSession
 The MongoSession class can be used for a MongoDB based session management.
-The class doen't use or rely on PHP sessions in any way, nevertheless it uses the same workflow.
+The class doesn't use or rely on PHP sessions in any way, nevertheless it uses the same workflow.
 First a session must be startet.
 If the visitor of a page already has a valid session ID the corresponding data is loaded from a MongoDB collection, else a new Session ID is generated.
 To "remember" the visitor's session ID cookies are used.